- How do I get a free library card?

 How do I find out if the Library has a book I want?

-You can find any type of item (book, CD, DVD, etc) by logging into the M.A.I.N catalog and entering the search criteria.
-You can log on by selecting your home library from a drop down list or by entering your library card number (the bar code on the back of your card) and your PIN.
-If the desired item is found, a list will display showing all the member libraries that own the item and the status.
+You can find any type of item (book, CD, DVD, etc) by logging into the Main catalog and entering the search criteria.
+You can log on using the button on the top right corner of the page.
+Enter your library card number (the barcode on the back of your card, with no spaces) and your four-digit PIN.
+If the desired item is found, it will appear on the list with all of the information you might need on what libraries have copies of the item available, and what formats the item can be accessed in.

 How can I obtain a book that is not at the Florham Park Library?

-Florham Park Library is a member of the Morris Automated Information Network (M.A.I.N.), a consortium of the Morris County Library, Hunterdon County Library System, and 37 municipal libraries.
+Florham Park Library is a member of the Main Library Alliance, a consortium of the Morris County Library, Hunterdon County Library System, and 37 municipal libraries.
 Your library card is accepted at all of these libraries.
 For a complete list of participating libraries, see http://www.mainlib.org/locations.

-If you do not wish to go to another library, you can request that the item be sent via interlibrary loan to the Florham Park Library.
-Interlibrary loan requests can be placed online from the library catalog, or you can call the Library at (973)377-2694.
-Tutorials are available for online searching and placing hold requests.
+If you do not wish to go to another library, you can request that the item be sent from another Main Library to the Florham Park Library.
+Such requests can be placed online from the library catalog, or you can call the Library at (973)377-2694.
 Please have your card ready when you place a request.

 How do I view ‘My Account’?

-From the My Account section of the M.A.I.N catalog, enter your library card number and PIN to access the list of items you have out or on hold, renew items, cancel or suspend holds, check on your outstanding fines and fees, change your PIN, change your email or phone number information, select your notification preference and maintain your saved searches.
+Click the “sign in” button at the top right corner of the Main catalog, enter your library card number and PIN to access the list of items you have out or on hold, renew items, cancel or suspend holds, check on your outstanding fines and fees, change your PIN, change your email or phone number information, select your notification preference and maintain your saved searches.
 If you do not know your PIN, click on the link for “Forgot or PIN or password” or call the library at 973-377-2694.
-Also available is an online tutorial.

 Do you have a Book Discussion Group or other programs for adults?

-Our Second Sunday @ the Library series of events runs from September to April with a music, cultural or educational program beginning at 2 pm.
+Our Second Sunday @ the Library series of events runs from September to April with music, cultural or educational programs beginning at 2 pm.
 The library also has other programs for adults throughout the year.

 Additionally, the Library offers a wide variety of programs for adults, including our Cookbook Club, a monthly drawing class, and weekly meditation.